Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Analysis: Task predictability with the ladder

-Some tasks are inherently more challenging to predict reliably at larger model scales.
-For example, a test set with an inadequate sample size, low-quality test instances or questions that are too difficult for small models to answer may result in a task that is more challenging for the ladder to predict.
+Some tasks are inherently more challenging to predict reliably with the ladder models; for example, a test set with an inadequate sample size, low-quality test instances or questions that are too difficult for small models.
 We anticipate three sources of prediction failure: